 As for Monomorium pharaonis, numerous Queens will take up residence in a single colony.
 Colonies are not restricted to just one nest though, as this species has been known to form multiple networks.
 Because of this, the Pharaoh Ant species can thrive.
 During their lifetime, Queens are estimated to produce as many as 350 offsprings, and larvae will usually hatch two weeks after the eggs have been laid, where worker ants will feed them.

 Variations in the skin will then occur before pupation sets in, giving birth to adults.
 However, this stage of life will ultimately depend on the temperature of the climate.
 Unlike common black garden ants, Pharaoh Ant nests can play host to an incredible 100,000 individuals.
 Perhaps what sets this species aside is the ants’ adaptable nature, meaning colonies can thrive all over the world.

 ANT CONTROL EXPERTS IN LONDON

 Due to the proportions of Pharaoh Ant nests, an influx of these pests can be tricky to deal with, but adequate treatment, carried out by experienced specialists on all existing nests, as well as ceilings, floors and other areas of a property, will make all the difference.

-Generally speaking, treatment using bait is a good method for ant control in London, especially for this particular species.
+Generally speaking, treatment using bait is a good method for ant control, especially for this particular species.
 For infestations outside of the property, domestic or commercial, perimeter barrier treatment will effectively control the situation.